shiffman/GSOC-2015-Report/report.md

 ![Examples of the libraries updates](http://codigogenerativo.com/wp-content/uploads/Kinect_final.png)

 The goal of the project was to expand and update the existing Kinect libraries; OpenKinect-for-Processing and KinectPV2.
 The openKinect library now supports the new Kinect v2 for Mac and Windows and Kinect v1 for Windows and Linux.
 For the KinectPV2, functionalities include: skeleton tracking, face detection, process frame raw data, point cloud extraction and contour extraction.
+Source Code on github: [OpenKinect-for-Processing](https://github.com/shiffman/OpenKinect-for-Processing) and [KinectPV2](https://github.com/ThomasLengeling/KinectPV2).